The growth of abelian sections: Introduction

 and then

 From the main result of Lubotzky \cite{2001Lub}, and Remark 1 in that paper, there exist at most $|\rho(G)|^{3d \cdot \log|\rho(G)|}$ abstract groups of order at least $|\rho(G)|$.
-For each of these abstract groups, brutally there are at most $|\rho(G)|$ embeddings into $GL_n(\mathbb{C})$ up to conjugation.
+For each of these abstract groups, there are at most $|\rho(G)|$ irreducible representations up to equivalence, the exact number being the number of conjugacy classes.
+Then, there are at most $|\rho(G)|$ possible embeddings into $GL_n(\mathbb{C})$ up to conjugation.
 The number of homomorphisms from $G$ to one fixed embedding is at most $|\rho(G)|^d$.
 To sum up

-and the proof follows from Theorem \ref{thJSC} (ii). \end{proof} We can improve the previous inequality in some cases.
-A finite group is called {\bfseries monomial} if every its irreducible representation is induced from a $1$-dimensional representation of some subgroup.
-It is known that the class of monomial groups lies between those of supersolvable and solvable groups \cite{1976Isaacs} (originally attributed to Taketa).
+When $n \leq 70$, the proof follows by choosing the constant $C$ in the statement sufficiently large.
+For $n \geq 71$, we use Theorem \ref{thJSC} (ii) and the trivial inequality $(n+1)! \leq (n!)^2$. \end{proof} We can improve Proposition \ref{propRGBAb} in some cases.
+A finite group is called {\bfseries monomial} if each of its irreducible representations is induced from some $1$-dimensional representation of some subgroup.
+It is known that the class of monomial groups lies between those of nilpotent and solvable groups \cite[Corollary 5.13]{1976Isaacs} (originally attributed to Taketa).

 \begin{lemma} If $G$ is a $d$-generated monomial group, then